microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Defining Custom Search Parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search)

 ## FHIR Search methods
-The range of a FHIR search can be defined by
+When you do a search in FHIR, you need to set the initial scope of information that you wish to query.
+The scope of a FHIR search can be limited to

-+ Resource type
++ A Resource type
 + A specific Resource instance
 + A specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + All Resources on a FHIR server (e.g., searching all Resources for a common parameter)